Static Analysis Tools & CI Integration for Python

 Unified Linting & Type Checking Pipelines

 Consolidating linting, formatting, and type checking reduces CI overhead.
-Legacy linters introduce redundant AST traversals.
-Leverage Ruff Linter Integration to replace slower tools.
+Leverage Ruff Linter Integration to replace slower legacy tools.
 Ruff unifies style enforcement and import sorting.

 Configure parallel execution matrices for independent jobs.
-Type checking and linting run concurrently.
-Wall-clock time drops significantly.
-Standardize output formats for PR review bots.
-SARIF and JUnit formats integrate natively with GitHub and GitLab.
+Type checking and linting run concurrently, significantly reducing wall-clock time.
+Standardize output formats for PR review bots — JUnit XML integrates natively with GitHub Actions test reporting.

 name: Static Analysis CI